 In the ending of Lufia II, we're treated to the entire cast, in their respective homes, waiting for Maxim and Selan to come home safely, never believing that they're actually dead even though the player sees them die.
 As far as we know, they never stop waiting.
 At least until the game was remade fifteen years later.
 The hidden New Game+ ending ends with the most relieving line ever: "Jeros, we're home!"

-The Portal series as a whole seems fond of this trope.
-Portal 1 ends with Chell passing out in a half-destroyed part of the facility; Portal 2 starts with Chell waking up in a half-destroyed part of the facility and at the end, she's tossed into an empty field in the middle of nowhere, with no plan for finding her way to anywhere else.
-Plus, GLaDOS tells the player in the second game that she was forced to relive her defeat (right at the end of the first game) over and over until you returned, apparently because no further plot was available.
+The first game ends with Chell passing out in a half-destroyed part of the facility; Portal 2 starts with Chell waking up in a half-destroyed part of the facility.
+At the end, she's tossed into an empty field in the middle of nowhere, with no plan for finding her way to anywhere else.

 At the end of the Warcraft IIIExpansion PackThe Frozen Throne, Arthas is seen sitting on top of the titular throne at the peak of Icecrown in Northrend.
 The next time he is seen is years later (both in release date and narrative time) in the opening cinematic to the World of Warcraft expansion Wrath of the Lich King, still sitting on that throne, with a layer of ice caked over him to show just how long he has sat motionless.
 Fridge Brilliance kicks in when you remember that the Lich King is capable of controlling the Scourge via telepathy; he hasn't had a need to move until then.
 One of the Spin-Off books says this is because Arthas was trapped in a seven-year Battle in the Center of the Mind between Arthas and Ner'Zhul while the merging of their souls finished.